 Before entering into private practice as a personal injury lawyer, Victor was a trial attorney in the Office of the Attorney General for the District of Columbia, the Civil Rights Division in the U.S. Department of Justice, and an attorney in the Office of the Solicitor in the U.S. Department of Labor.

-Victor has been a member of the Executive Committee of the Council for Court Excellence for many years.
-He currently chairs the Youth Justice Committee.
-He continues to serve as a founding member of the Board of Trustees and Board Secretary for Friendship Public Charter Schools.
+Victor is a longstanding member of the Executive Committee of the Council for Court Excellence and currently chairs the Youth Justice Committee.
+He is a past president of the Trial Lawyers Association of Metropolitan Washington D.C.
+He is a founding member of the Board of Trustees and Board Secretary for Friendship Public Charter Schools.

 Victor has served as a court-appointed mediator in the District of Columbia for 15 years.
 He has taught training seminars for other mediators, has been certified for complex medical malpractice mediations, and has been an instructor in mediation for foreign delegations.